Evidence for realignment of the charge density wave state in ErTe$_3$ and TmTe$_3$ under uniaxial stress via elastocaloric and elastoresistivity measurements: Unidirectional CDWs in a quasi-tetragonal system

 \section{Unidirectional CDWs in a quasi-tetragonal system}

-Before describing our results in this specific model system, it is instructive to consider the general expectations based on a phenomenological free energy expansion.
+Before describing our results in this specific model system, it is instructive to consider the general expectations for the free energy and the phase diagram.
 Consider a two-dimensional system with tetragonal symmetry which supports incommensurate unidirectional CDW order along both the $a$- and $c$-axes, where we keep the notation of $a$ and $c$ as in-plane lattice parameters for immediate comparison to \rte{}.

 Following the seminal work of McMillan\cite{McMillan1975}, but using the crystallographic coordinates of \rte{}, we take as our order parameters